 Teaching and Learning: The Geography department offers a wide range of different teaching methods, ensuring that you are engaged and motivated to learn new skills and knowledge.

-Fieldtrips: At appropriate times throughout Years 9-11 the department will organise fieldtrips to support your geographical development, including one residential course.
+Fieldtrips: At appropriate times throughout Years 9-11 the department will organise fieldtrips to support your geographical development.

 Revision: The department has produced its own revision book tailored specifically to this course, with example questions on each topic.
 There are also revision quizzes on the school website.
-An online version of the textbook is available for students on Kerboodle.